dwwatson1/coronavirus_pandemic_playbook/README.md

 #### Dashboard

-We will create an HTML/CSS portfolio to showcase our project and Bootstrap components to polish and customize the portfolio.
-We will also use JavaScript functions to display dynamic and interactive dashboard.
+We will create a tableau visualization to display dynamic and interactive dashboard.

 #### Machine Learning